tendermint/tendermint/docs/architecture/adr-054-crypto-encoding-2.md

 2. Keep the amino encoding format `<PrefixBytes> <Length> <ByteArray>` and protobuf encode the key after appending the prefix bytes.

-- This will cause issues with bech32 as it will exceed the maximum length permitted by the libraries
+- This may cause issues with bech32 as it will exceed the maximum length permitted by the libraries
 - Backwards compatible, will not keep amino around but use custom marshlers in order to prefix the keys, less of a headache as no migration script would be needed and less coordination in the community.

 ## Decision